 We are always looking for new members to join our team.
 Lab members are typically passionate about their science, learn new techniques quickly, and work well with others.
 We also look for the ability to persevere and even have fun in adverse field conditions and repetitive laboratory activities, as well as a passion for baked goods and classic movies.

-Due to my position at NSF, I am not looking for graduate students who would begin their programs in Fall 2018.
+I am not actively looking for graduate students who would begin their programs in Fall 2020.
 However, I am happy to answer questions about the program and to serve on the committees of prospective students.
+I’m also open to being persuaded to consider a new student if someone really wants to join us!
 Applications to EEES are accepted on a revolving basis but we recommend submitting by ~1 December.